-Definition: Thermal voltage is the voltage generated within a semiconductor junction due to temperature variation.
+Definition: Thermal voltage (VT) is the voltage generated within a semiconductor junction due to temperature variation.
 The voltage is generated in a semiconductor material due to changes in the behavior of electrons and holes when exposed to varying temperatures.
-This voltage is represented by the letter VT.
+Its value depends on temperature and, at room temperature (300K), VT is approximately 25.86 mV.

 How does Thermal Voltage Produce?